chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Road Frames had the highest quantity sales, while Mountain Frames and Socks showed the highest _year-over-year_ growth rates.

 #### Query 3️⃣: Query 3: Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number
+> To evaluate the sales performance across different territories by analyze the total number of orders for each territory.
 ```sql
 with
   data as (